mesur-io/dilithium/spec/spec.md

 # Core Operations

-This section defines core operations used by the scheme.
+This section defines core operations used by the signature scheme.

 ## Parameters